 This was the first time that Lucky was played live.
 Sardened was fun too.
 I knew that I could give everything, since there wasn't any other song after.
 I should do that from the beginning instead of waiting for the last songs.

-The original plan was to finish every instrumental and vocal track for Save Me and When You Die, then mix it later to release the songs between January-June.
+The original plan was to finish every instrumental and vocal track for Save Me and When You Die, then mix them later to release the songs between January-June.
 And well..
-Let's just say that I will not do that again.
+Let's just say that I will not do that again...

 For When You Die, I decided to record the vocals in an ISAK studio.
 I did the takes over two sessions, warming up in the band room before recording.

-I'm really grateful for Osmund from ISAK for helping me with the mixing.
+I'm really grateful to Osmund from ISAK for helping me with the mixing.
 I spent 3 to 4 sessions doing it.
-Mastering was done in Loaded Studio back in Saint-Etienne.
+Mastering was done in Loaded Studio back in Saint-Étienne.

 Originally, I planned to release When You Die on June 3rd, the day of the ISAK concert.
 Unfortunately, there were issues that caused longer delays.
 The song finally released one week later.